tecladocode/web-dev-bootcamp/curriculum/section06/lectures/06_jinja2_loops/README.md

 ## Conclusion

-In this lesson, you've learned about using *for loops* in the Jinja2 template.
+In this lesson, you've learned about using *for loops* in a Jinja2 template.
 You've also learned how you can traverse through dictionary objects and combine *for loops* with conditional statements to implement more complex logic directly in the template.

 [^loop-jinja2]: [Loops in Jinja2 Template](https://jinja.palletsprojects.com/en/2.11.x/templates/#for)